- Solicitors For Business

 We have one of the most experienced and respected clinical negligence teams in the UK and have worked on many medical negligence cases relating to skin cancer, finding the majority are down to a lack of action by GPs at the diagnosis stage.
 We have also acted for clients who have suffered due to a surgical error when removing an ulcer or lesion.

-Claiming damages for clinical negligence or malpractice is a specialist area of the law that requires solicitors who have specific training and experience in these cases.
+Claiming damages for clinical negligence is a specialist area of the law that requires solicitors who have specific training and experience in these cases.
 You can rely on JMW to give you the best possible chance of achieving a successful outcome.

 A number of our solicitors are on the Law Society’s specialist panel for clinical negligence, while we also have members on the Action against Medical Accidents (AvMA) solicitor panel.